-1 Both 17ACVT and 17CAV test methods satisfy the prerequisite testing for the 17CMH and 17CMS test methods.
+5 17ACVT test methods satisfy the prerequisite testing for the 17CM test method.

-2 ISO/IEC 17000:2004 defines first-party conformity assessment activities as those that are performed by the person or organization that provides the object.
+6 ISO/IEC 17000:2004 defines first-party conformity assessment activities as those that are performed by the person or organization that provides the object.
 Third-party conformity assessment activities are those that are performed by a person or body that is independent of the person or organization that provides the object, and of user interests in that object.

-3 ISO/IEC 9646-1 defines "means of testing" as the hardware and/or software, and the procedures for its use, including the executable test suite itself, used to carry out the testing required.
+7 ISO/IEC 9646-1 defines "means of testing" as the hardware and/or software, and the procedures for its use, including the executable test suite itself, used to carry out the testing required.

-17ACVT is not a standalone test method for third party labs and shall be selected with 17CMS or 17CMH.
+17ACVT is not a standalone test method for third party labs and shall be selected with 17CM.
 17ACVT is a standalone test method for first party labs.